 I tried to think what in the world I would say to Danielle.
 Mom had made me call her twice, just to check in, after Gail’s name appeared on the refuah shleimah list in the CBC newsletter, and we’d dropped off some food at their house a few times when no one was home.
 But I hadn’t seen Danielle in over six months, and we hadn’t been friends, really friends, for three years.
 I missed her sometimes.
 But now I was afraid of seeing her, afraid of not knowing how to behave.

 Mom said gently to Simon, “You’re going to have to say something too, okay?”

-We found her and her brothers in her room, surrounded by wall-to-wall shelves of sci-fi books.
-Danielle was lying at a weird angle on the bed, surrounded by stuffed robots and space ships.
+We found Danielle and her brothers in her room, surrounded by wall-to-wall shelves of sci-fi books.
+She was lying at a weird angle on the bed, surrounded by stuffed robots and space ships.
 Her brothers, Mikey and Al, were curled up on the floor petting Zev, a one-year-old golden retriever whose name means “wolf” in Hebrew.
 Zev leapt up and started sniffing my legs as soon as we walked in.
 Years before, I used to sleep in that bed under the glow-in-the-dark ceiling stars a couple times a month, but of course, Zev didn’t know that.

 “Hi Gabby,” Danielle said, rolling over and standing up.
 “Hey Simon.”

 Her voice was totally flat.
 I rushed over and hugged her hard.
 “I’m sorry,” I whispered lamely in her ear.
 “I just…”